N-Benzoyl-N'-phenylurea: Synthesis

 In 1965 N-benzoyl-N′-phenylurea was synthesized when dry N-chlorobenzamide was reacted with phenylisocyanate or refluxed in dry benzene with anhydrous potassium fluoride.
 Alternatively N-benzoyl-N′-phenylurea was synthesized in 2010 by hydrolysis of N-benzoyl-N′-phenylthiourea.

 Applications

-Several BPU derivatives have notable commercial or research applications.

-Benzoylphenylureas were first identified in the 1970s as effective inhibitors of chitin biosynthesis in insects.
+Benzoylphenylureas (BPUs) were first identified in the 1970s as insecticides.
 These compounds disrupt molting and development, making them useful as insect growth regulators.
 BPUs such as lufenuron and diflubenzuron are commonly used for pest control due to their selectivity and low toxicity to vertebrates.